2018 Wyoming Senate election: District 11

-Stephenson who received 34% of the vote.
+Stephenson, who received 34% of the vote.

 District 13

-Republican Tom James defeated Incumbent Democrat John Hastert with 47% of the vote to Hastert's 37%, Independent candidate Ted L. Barney won 16% of the vote.
+Republican Tom James defeated incumbent Democrat John Hastert with 47% of the vote to Hastert's 37%.
+Independent candidate Ted L. Barney won 16% of the vote.

 District 15

 Republican Wendy Davis Schuler won the election with no challengers.

 District 17

-Democratic Candidate Mike Gierau won the election with 62% of the vote against Republican Kate Mead who won 38% of the vote.
+Democratic candidate Mike Gierau won the election with 62% of the vote against Republican Kate Mead, who received 38% of the vote.

 District 19

 Republican R J Kost won the election with no challengers.

 District 21

-Republican Bo Biteman was elected with 64% of the vote compared to Democrat Hollis Hackman who received 35% of the vote.
+Republican Bo Biteman was elected with 64% of the vote, compared to Democrat Hollis Hackman, who received 35% of the vote.

 District 23

-Republican Incumbent Jeff Wasserburger won the election with no challengers.
+Republican incumbent Jeff Wasserburger won the election with no challengers.

 District 25

-Republican Incumbent Cale Case was elected with % of the vote compared to Democrat Sergio A. Maldonado, Sr. who received % of the vote.
+Republican incumbent Cale Case was elected with 58% of the vote, compared to Democrat Sergio A. Maldonado Sr., who received 42% of the vote.

 District 27

-Republican Incumbent Bill Landen won the election with no challengers.
+Republican incumbent Bill Landen won the election with no challengers.